slavanap/ssifSource/README.md

 The plugin uses Windows pipes to connect all executables in pipeline.
 This adds a little overhead, but allows neither change original apps sources nor use additional disk space.

-Issues:
+TODO:

-1. No audio support
+1. AVISynth Audio support
-2. Proprietary code usage: MVCCombine
+2. DirectShow FileAsync implementation through libdvdread
-   (I have an opensource alternative, but it wasn't properly tested yet).
+3. MVCombiner replacement to opensource one